AlmeidaAlin3/Learning_ML/ProblemSet3/Exercise1/README.md

 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet3/Exercise1/img/step_function.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet3/Exercise1/img/step_function.png" title="step function" alt="step function" height="61"></a>

 As verified in the [answer to the question 2.a](), it is possible to have a set of weights that allow the neural network to classify the dataset with 100% accuracy.

-The three lines can be used to determine the decision boundary:
+Three lines can be used to determine the decision boundary:
 **x1 = 0.5**
 **x2 = 0.5**
 **x1 + x2 = 4**

 if we make:
 **h1 = 1**, then **x1 ≤ 0.5**
 **h2 = 1**, then **x2 ≤ 0.5**
 **h3 = 1**, then **x1 + x2 ≤ 4**